-Table 2 Yuba LAFCo Policy Discussion Policy Project Consistency Spheres of Influence plan unless the applicable jurisdiction has: a) Identified within its Sphere of Influence all "prime agricultural land" and "open space land". b) Enacted measures to preserve prime ag/open space land identified within its Sphere of Influence for agricultural or open space use. c) Adopted as part of its General Plan specific measures to facilitate and encourage in-fill development as an alternative to the development of prime ag/open space lands.
+Table 2 Yuba LAFCo Policy Discussion Policy Policy Spheres of Influence plan unless the applicable jurisdiction has: a) Identified within its Sphere of Influence all "prime agricultural land" and "open space land". b) Enacted measures to preserve prime ag/open space land identified within its Sphere of Influence for agricultural or open space use. c) Adopted as part of its General Plan specific measures to facilitate and encourage in-fill development as an alternative to the development of prime ag/open space lands.
 4. Determining Impact on Adjacent Ag/Open Space Lands.
-In making the determination, whether conversion will adversely impact adjoining prime agricultural or open space lands, Yuba LAFCo will consider the following factors: a) The prime ag/open space significance of the subject and adjacent areas relative to other ag/open space lands in the region. b) The use of the subject and the adjacent areas. c) Whether public facilities related to the proposal would be sized or situated so as to facilitate the conversion of adjacent or nearby prime ag/open space land, or will be extended through or adjacent to any other prime ag/open space lands which lie between the project site and existing facilities.
+In making the determination, whether conversion will adversely impact adjoining prime agricultural or open space lands. a) The prime ag/open space lands. b) The use of the subject and the adjacent areas. c) Whether public facilities related to the proposal would be sized or situated so as to facilitate the conversion of adjacent or nearby prime ag/open space lands, in the region. b) The use of the subject and the adjacent areas. c) Whether public facilities related to the proposal would be sized or situated so as to facilitate the conversion of adjacent or nearby prime ag/open space lands, which lie between the project site and existing Project Consistency facilities.
 D) Whether natural or man- made barriers serve to buffer adjacent or nearby prime ag/open space land

-Table 2 Yuba LAFCo Policy Discussion Policy Project Consistency from the effects of the proposed development. e) Applicable provisions of the General Plan open space and land use elements, applicable growth- management policies, or other statutory provisions designed to protect agriculture or open space agriculture or open space land.
-Comments on Prime Ag/Open Space Projects.
+Table 2 Yuba LAFCo Policy Discussion Policy Project Consistency from the effects of the proposed development. e) Applicable provisions of the General Plan open space and land use elements, applicable growth- management policies, or other statutory provisions designed to protect agriculture or open space land.
+5. Comments on Prime Ag/Open Space Projects.
 Yuba LAFCo will comment upon, whenever feasible, a Notice of Preparation for Environmental Impact Reports for projects which involve the development of large tracts of open space or agricultural land.
-Agricultural Buffer Policy.
+6. Agricultural Buffer Policy.
 LAFCO will normally disapprove an annexation of territory to a City or District or the formation of a district that will facilitate urban development where the territory to be annexed or formed is adjacent to agricultural lands unless adequate protections are included in the proposal to protect agricultural lands.
 Adequate protection shall normally be provided for an open space buffer of adequate width along the boundary (for example, 300 feet in width) so as to protect adjacent agricultural lands and activities.
 The Commission will consider other methods after making a finding, based on thorough environmental analysis and substantial evidence in the record, or that a buffer of reduced width and (or) an alternative are equally effective in protecting adjacent agricultural land and activities.
 Any protections shall be in the form of long-term legally enforceable restrictions such as a restrictive covenant or open space easement enforceable by

-Table 2Yuba LAFCo Policy Discussion
+Table 2 Yuba LAFCo Policy Discussion

 Policy Project Consistency

 the public as well as the annexing or forming agency.